TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

-cullrange=X - when cullmode=1 sets the range the entity will be culled at, overriding system defaults hide - hides the current entity show - shows the current entity cullmodi=x - where x is the multiplier for the new culling - x=default 400, while entity size dependant 100=approximately 1 segment.
+cullrange=X - when cullmode=1 sets the range the entity will be culled at, overriding system defaults hide - hides the current entity show - shows the current entity cullmod=x - where x is the multiplier for the new culling - x=default 400, while entity size dependant 100=approximately 1 segment.
 $DIS - returns the current entities distance from the player.

+WASP official - V7 - for use after V1.19 beta

+Increased maximum radar blips to 20 to bring in line with maximum AI teams.
+Changes to cull system to improve performance and added entity fade for smoother appearence.

+plrisrunning=x (condition) - X=1 returns true if the player is running, x=0 returns true if player not running. plriszoomed=x (condition) - X=1 returns true if player weapon currently zoomed, X=0, returns true if weapon not zoomed plrisusingreload=X (condition) - X=1 returns true if reload pressed, X=0, returns true if reload not pressed. plriscrouching=x (condition) - X=1. returns true if player crouched, x=0 returns true if player not crouching plrisonground=x (condition) - X=1 and player is on ground returns true, X=0 and player is not on ground returns true. plrisjumping=x (condition) x=1 returns true if player is jumping, x=0 returns true if player is not jumping.

+swaptoalt - swaps to alt fire on the current weapon firemode=x (condition) - returns true if current firemode=x, 0=normal, 1=alt fire mode

+plrrotatex=x - rotate camera angle x to X plrrotatey=x - rotate camera angle y to X

+entrotatex=x - rotate entity angle x to x entrotatey=x - rotate entity angle y to x entrotatez=x - rotate entity angle z to x

 V1.1.8